bjmorgan/pyscses/tests/test_notebooks/README.md

 # Test Notebooks

-These test notebooks run through typical calculations that can be performed to calculate space charge properties using classically calculated data for a Gd-doped ceria system.
-To verify the results from running the calculations, the outputs from running each notebook will be stored in a `generated_outputs` directory and can be compared to the controlled outputs previously calculated in an `expected_outputs` directory.
-The notebooks run the calculations using a variety of typical calculation assumptions, including site explicit and continuum modelling, Mott-Schottky and Gouy-Chapman approximations and the inclusion of a site charge term.
+These test notebooks run through typical simulations that can be performed to calculate space charge properties, using data generated from classical atomistic techniques.
+To verify the results from running the calculations, the outputs from running each notebook will be stored in a `generated_outputs` directory and can be compared to the controlled outputs previously computed and stored in an `expected_outputs` directory.
+The notebooks run the calculations using a variety of typical space charge model assumptions, including site explicit and continuum modelling, Mott-Schottky and Gouy-Chapman approximations and the inclusion of a site charge term.

 Running these notebooks requires additional Python dependencies.
 These can be installed using
 ```